AlfredoDiodati/et_al./docs/MATRIX_DOCUMENTATION.md

 | 512x512x512 | 0.623 | 0.884 | 430.6 | 303.7 | 0 |
 | 1024x1024x1024 | 7.435 | 7.445 | 288.8 | 288.5 | 0 |

 `max err` is exactly `0` at every shape tested, not just small - `mat_mul` and NumPy call the literal same `cblas_?gemm` on the same input, so there is no floating-point reordering difference to produce one.
 At and above 256x256, C GF/s tracks NumPy's GF/s within measurement noise (occasionally faster, since `mat_mul` has one fewer indirection than NumPy's dispatch path); below that, per-call overhead (mostly the `mat_new` allocation) dominates and the two diverge more.
-This closes the 62-81% gap the old hand-rolled kernel had.
-Run `bench/bench.py` to reproduce; expect run-to-run variance from CPU turbo state.
+Run `bench/bench_matmul.py` to reproduce; expect run-to-run variance from CPU turbo state.

 ## Conventions